Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: A first look at coverage through asymptotic expansion

 The methods introduced in Section \ref{se:2} share some common features.
 Besides the fact that all of them use the conditional CDF function as an indispensable tool, the distributional conformal prediction and Model-free bootstrap both utilize the PIT to get estimated ranks $\widehat U_t$ as a middle step towards further inference.
-However, there are also important differences that distinguish them apart, and may result in different performance.
-In this section, we conduct asymptotic analysis for the three methods, with a focus on the coverage probability unconditional on the data $(\mathbf X_n, \mathbf Y_n) = \{(X_i, Y_i)\}_{i=1}^n$, and conditioning on the future covariate, i.e.
+However, they are also very different by design that result in disparate performance guarantees.
+To further understand this difference, a natural tool is the asymptotic expansion of the coverage probability.
+In this section, we perform the expansion with a focus on the following conditional coverage

+We demonstrate that this traditional approach cannot offer insights to distinguish the performance of these methods.
+In other words, they share the same form of expansion with incomparable parameters.
+This calls for new perspectives to analyze their differences, as further detailed in later sections.

-As a first step, we perform analysis for the QE method to examine the factors that can affect coverage.
-This, along with analysis for the other two methods in the appendix, facilitates a conclusion on the commonalities of factors that contribute to coverage bias, which we later put forth as a claim below. \textbf{Naive quantile estimation.} In the example of QE, the estimated conditional quantile $\widehat F^{-1}_{y|x}(p)$ is used to construct the prediction interval.
-Rewriting the conditional coverage probability $\mathbb P_{x_f} \left(Y_{n+1}\in \mathcal {\widehat C}_{1-\alpha}(X_{n+1})\right)$ under this setup, we have:
+As a first step, we perform analysis for the QE method. \textbf{Quantile estimation.} In the example of QE, the estimated conditional quantile $\widehat F^{-1}_{y|x}(p)$ is used to construct the prediction interval.
+This yields